wso2/docs-choreo-dev/en/docs/troubleshooting-guide.md

 # Troubleshooting Guide

 !!! note
-    This guide will include information to help users troubleshoot issues they may encounter in Choreo.
+    This guide will include information that help users troubleshoot issues they may encounter in Choreo.